-Recently I had an opportunity to travel to Milan and the Italian Grand Prix in Monza.
+A few years ago I had an opportunity to travel to Milan and the Italian Grand Prix in Monza.
 I only spent a few days in Milan near the Piazza del Duomo while starting my exploration of the Lombardy region.

 The Galleria was the first building in the city to have electric lighting!!

 Milan’s streets radiate out from the Duomo stretching out to its very contemporary financial district.
 This is a very cosmopolitan city.
 From banking to family-run ateliers that have passed their craft down thru generations, Milan has it all.

 If you are in this region be sure to find a day to visit Milan!
 I know the temptation is to visit only Rome, Florence and Venice but Milan is worth a stop.
 From Milan we took day trips via the train to both Bologna and Monza before heading off to Lake Como, Florence and the Cinque Terre.
 Click on the links if you would would like more information of these cities.
 The trains are very easy to navigate but I warn you pack light!
 Some of the stations have multiple levels and carrying heavy suitcases up and down is no fun!